alyssoncs/SemanticServer/docs/api/api.md

 ### **GET**  `/things`
-#### Retrieves all the things
+#### Retrieve all the things
 This operation retrieves all the existing things from the Semantic Server.
 If everything goes well, Semantic Server returns a response with HTTP status code 200 (OK), otherwise it returns a response with HTTP status code 400 (BAD REQUEST).

  * Full URL: `http://localhost:8080/api` **`/things`**
  * HTTP Method: **GET**